Amarna letters: Letters

 A few tablets are at the Ashmolean Museum in Oxford and the Royal Museums of Art and History in Brussels.

 The archive contains a wealth of information about cultures, kingdoms, events and individuals in a period from which few written sources survive.
-It includes correspondence from Akhenaten's reign (Akhenaten who was also titled Amenhotep IV), as well as his predecessor Amenhotep III's reign.
+It includes correspondence from Akhenaten (also titled Amenhotep IV)'s reign, as well as his predecessor Amenhotep III's reign.
 The tablets consist of over 300 diplomatic letters; the remainder comprise miscellaneous literary and educational materials.
 These tablets shed much light on Egyptian relations with Babylonia, Assyria, Syria, Canaan, and Alashiya (Cyprus) as well as relations with the Mitanni, and the Hittites.
 The letters have been important in establishing both the history and the chronology of the period.
 Letters from the Babylonian king, Kadashman-Enlil I, anchor the timeframe of Akhenaten's reign to the mid-14th century BC.
 They also contain the first mention of a Near Eastern group known as the Habiru, whose possible connection with the Hebrews—due to the similarity of the words and their geographic location—remains debated.
 Other rulers involved in the letters include Tushratta of Mitanni, Lib'ayu of Shechem, Abdi-Heba of Jerusalem, and the quarrelsome king, Rib-Hadda, of Byblos, who, in over 58 letters, continuously pleads for Egyptian military help.
 Specifically, the letters include requests for military help in the north against Hittite invaders, and in the south to fight against the Habiru.